AshikDavidRoy/Automated-Virtual-Desktop/README.md

 <!-- **README.md** -->

-# Project: Automated Virtual Desktop & Application Setup
+# Automated Virtual Desktop & Application Setup

 This Python script automates a streamlined workflow by setting up multiple virtual desktops and opening specific applications on each one.